 For other general sleep information, I recommend the Ohio Sleep Medicine Institute which maintains a fantastic website.
 It includes information on a plethora of sleep topics pertaining to both children and adults.
 Go check it out and then get to sleep!

-Want more information on how to improve your sleep?
+Want more information on how to sleep better?

 I recommend these products and books to help improve your sleep and treat insomnia: